Xilinx/PYNQ/docs/source/overlay_design_methodology/python_overlay_api.rst

 Creating Custom Overlay Classes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Finally the class changed from the ``DefaultOverlay`` to provide a more suitable high-level API or provide overlay-specific initialisation.
-The overlay loader will look for a python file located alongside the bitstream and TCL files, import it and then call the ``Overlay`` function.
+Finally the class changed from the ``Overlay`` to provide a more suitable high-level API or provide overlay-specific initialisation.
+The overlay loader will look for a python file located alongside the bitstream and HWH files, import it and then call the ``Overlay`` function.

 A template for a custom overlay class is as follows:

 .. code-block:: Python

-    from pynq import DefaultOverlay
+    from pynq import Overlay

-    class MyOverlay(DefaultOverlay):
+    class MyOverlay(Overlay):
         def __init__(self, bitfile_name, download):
             super().__init__(bitfile_name, download)